 If the business doesn’t have any assets of real value and doesn’t have obligations such as leases, debts and the owner ultimately finds difficult to sell the business, he or she can simply close the business and walk away.
 However, if any corporate obligations exist, the responsibilities can be transferred to the business owner personally.

-The 4-step exit process
+The 4-track exit process

-ExitAdviser recommends you follow a four-step process to determine which option is best suited for you.
+ExitAdviser recommends you follow a four-track process to determine which option is best suited for you.
 This process will take into account the condition of your business and realities of the marketplace and ensure that exit plan is consistent with your personal goals.

-Step-one: Fix your personal goal
+Track-one: Fix your personal goal

 Basically, you need to pinpoint two personal objectives: how much capital do I need from the exit plan to ensure my family’s long-term financial security?
 And other objective is, do I want any family member to run the business or a trusted employee should own the business?

-Step-two: Set realistic goals that you can achieve
+Track-two: Set realistic goals that you can achieve

 Set a realistic goal.
 For example, you may want to receive all cash when exiting the business, but today’s economic condition is such that many lenders require the current business owner to have "some stake in the company” even after the sale of the business.

-Step-Three: Understand the market value and saleability
+Track-three: Understand the market value and saleability

 When consistent objectives are clear in your mind, you need to understand the market value and saleability issues.
 For instance, if you feel the value of your company is insufficient to support your family after you exit, you have to do further financial planning and put in extra effort to enhance the value of your business.

-Step-Four: Tax and legal issues
+Track-four: Tax and legal issues

 Following this four-step process, you will be able to determine which strategy is best one to leave your company and hand over the keys.